-Controlled company

-symbol

-Risk factors

-Proposed

-THE OFFERING

-Common stock offered shares.
+ті HE OFFERING Common stock offered shares.
 Option to purchase additional shares shares.

-Common stock to be outstanding after this offering

-shares (

-shares if the underwriters' option to

-purchase additional shares is exercised in full).

-Use of proceeds

-We estimate that the net proceeds from the sale of shares of our common stock in this offering will be approximately million (or approximately \$ million if the underwriters' option to purchase additional shares is exercised in full), assuming an initial public offering price of \$ per share (the midpoint of the estimated price range set forth on the cover page of this prospectus), after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+Common stock to be outstanding after this offering shares (shares if the underwriters' option to purchase additional shares is exercised in full).
+Use of proceeds We estimate that the net proceeds from the sale of shares of our common stock in this offering will be approximately \$ million (or approximately \$ million if the underwriters' option to purchase additional shares is exercised in full), assuming an initial public offering price of \$ per share (the midpoint of the estimated price range set forth on the cover page of this prospectus), after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
 We intend to use the net proceeds from this offering for general corporate purposes, including working capital, operating expenses and capital expenditures, and to repay a portion of the borrowings outstanding under our first and second lien term loan facilities.
 See section titled "Use of Proceeds" for additional information.

-After this offering, the Thoma Bravo Funds will own approximately % of our common stock (or % of our common stock if the underwriters' option to purchase additional shares is exercised in full).
+Controlled company After this offering, the Thoma Bravo Funds will own approximately % of our issued and outstanding shares of common stock (or % o our issued and outstanding shares of common stock if the underwriters' option to purchase additional shares is exercised in full).
 As a result, we expect to be a controlled company within the meaning of the corporate governance standards of the .
 See section titled "Management-Status as a Controlled Company."

-See section titled "Risk Factors" and other information included in this prospectus for a discussion of factors you should carefully consider before deciding to invest in our common stock.
+Risk factors See section titled "Risk Factors" and other information included in this prospectus for a discussion of factors you should carefully consider before deciding to invest in our common stock.
+Proposed symbol " "

-Conflict of interest